 We offer dryer balls as both plain (in white or gray), or hand-decorated forms (five designs available: dark brown stars on white balls, white stars on gray balls, dark brown “yin and yang” symbols on white balls, dark brown spirals on white balls, or dark brown and gray sheep on white balls.
 The decorated balls make wonderful hostess gifts, especially if paired with some of the lavender essential oil mist available at a lavender farm near us (well worth the visit!).
 Our price is $20 for 4 plain balls, or $30 for 3 decorated balls (plus shipping, if needed).

 Felted Goat’s Milk Soaps.
 These represent an eco-friendly alternative to conventional soap.
 Not only are they free from petroleum products – but they also last far longer than conventional soaps and, of course, don’t shed microplastics.
 Think of felted soap as possessing a built-in washcloth – one that (thanks to the antimicrobial properties of wool) does not get slimy or stinky.
-The felt acts as a natural exfoliant on your skin; it also helps the soap dry faster (contributing to the longer life of the soap).
+The felt acts as a natural exfoliant on your skin; it also helps the soap dry faster (contributing to the much longer life of the soap).
 Once the soap is exhausted, you can use the felt as a “scrubbie”, or cut a small slit in it and insert a replacement bar of soap.

 Our goats milk soaps are made using all natural ingredients by a small goat dairy farm in Lancaster County, PA; we hand-felt each one using mainly or entirely undyed wool from our sheep.
 In the case of the scented soaps, we add small amounts of dyed wool roving purchased from local fiber artists at the Maryland Sheep and Wool Festival.
 Available scents include: unscented (in undyed wool); lavender; citrus; aloe; and mint.
 Prices are $10 per bar of soap.